Porcini mushroom powder is a great addition to almost any recipe that calls for mushrooms.

 Most of the mushrooms we talk about here at The Bircher Bar are classified as traditional medicinal mushrooms (e.g. turkey tail, reishi, chaga etc.), however, some can be classified as both gourmet AND medicinal such as shiitake, lion's mane and ... yep, you guessed - porcini.

-Porcini mushroom powder is made by extracting the flavourful compounds found in porcinis (also known as cepes or boletus).
+If buying fresh mushrooms is not an option, porcini powder is a great alternative to consider.
+Porcini mushroom powder is made by extracting the flavourful compounds found in porcinis.

 These compounds include polysaccharides, which are long chains of sugars that give mushrooms their texture and taste.

 The extraction process involves soaking dried porcinis in alcohol until they release their natural flavours, and then drying them further before grinding them into a fine powder.

 This dried mushroom powder can be used as a substitute for fresh mushrooms in recipes, but it also has other uses, such as adding depth of flavour to sauces and soups.

 Porcini mushrooms have been eaten for centuries across Europe and Asia.